n-szulc/fingeRNAt/README.md

 # Contributing

-You are welcome to send me an email, open an issue or make pull request.
+You are welcome to send an email, open an issue or make pull request.

 # Acknowledgments